GDPR Compliance Solutions

 Ekran System also provides the ability to export data in a tamper-proof forensic format, which allows you to present data to a regulatory body or even a court as evidence.
 With Ekran System, you’ll be able to detect incidents, investigate them quickly, and report all results before the 72-hour deadline imposed by the GDPR.

-If you need a powerful yet affordable GDPR compliance solution, look no further than Ekran System.
+If you need a powerful GDPR compliance solution, look no further than Ekran System.
 With comprehensive insider threat protection functionality, reliable detection tools, and great potential for incident investigation, employing Ekran System is a great way to prepare for GDPR.